AFP Joint Special Operations Group

-The Armed Forces of the Philippines Joint Special Operations Group (abbrv. as JSOG or AFP-JSOG) was one of the AFP's units tasked in conducting counter-terrorism, unconventional-guerrilla warfare, asymmetrical warfare, and highly specialized operations.
+The Armed Forces of the Philippines Joint Special Operations Group (abbrv. as JSOG or AFP JSOG) was one of the AFP's units tasked in conducting counter-terrorism, unconventional-guerrilla warfare, asymmetrical warfare, and highly specialized operations.

 Prior to being disbanded, the JSOG has frequently worked alongside American special forces units.

 History

 After the September 11 attacks in 2001, the US military worked with the AFP to establish the JSOG.
 It was based at Camp Aguinaldo.

 On April 7, 2004, JSOG operators from the K-9 platoon were involved in "Oplan Paglalayag", tasked with ensuring port security for Holy Week.

+In July 2014, a probe was launched on determine whether the deaths of six JSOG operators in Patikul, Sulu were due to friendly fire.

 In April 2018, the AFP JSOG was deactivated and its officers and enlisted personnel were transferred to form the core of the new AFP Special Operations Command, (AFPSOCOM).

 Organization

-The following structure was established in JSOG prior to its disbanding:
+The following structure was established in JSOG prior to its disbanding with 400 soldiers previously attached to it: